Graduate Accounting Courses

 ACCT 5301.
 Financial Accounting.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 This course is a part of and a continuation of the Intermediate Accounting sequence.
 It extends and builds directly on what students have learned in ACCT 3303 and 3304.
 Topics may include: accounting for pensions; accounting for income taxes in a corporation's financial reporting; changes in accounting principles and correction of errors; preparation of statement of cash flows.
 This course is intended to qualify for recognition by the Texas State Board of Public Accountancy as one semester hour in accounting research and analysis (reflecting the dedication of one semester hour to research and analysis).
 Accordingly, this course addresses the identification, organization, and integration of diverse sources of information to reach a conclusion or make a decision; and should analyze accounting and taxation issues by reviewing information, using empirical data and analytical methods, recognizing data in patterned activities, forecasting, and integrating data.
-Students who have successfully completed ACCT 4301 cannot receive credit for this course.
-Prerequisite: Mastery of intermediate financial accounting or department head approval.
+Students who have successfully completed ACCT 4301 (or equivalent course) cannot receive credit for this course.
+Students must have a mastery of intermediate financial accounting.

 ACCT 5303.
 Accounting Management.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 A study of accounting related to the problems of making business and economic decisions.
 Course content includes both financial and managerial accounting.
 Learners will be required to prepare accounting reports and other information as well as interpret and discuss the information.
-Course may not be used as credit toward the Master of Accounting (MAcc) degree program.
-Prerequisite: COBA 5101, or equivalent, or department head approval.
+Prerequisite: Foundational competency in accounting.

 ACCT 5304.
 Advanced Financial Accounting.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).